Léo Major: Battle of the Scheldt

-Major allegedly single-handedly captured 93 German soldiers during the Battle of the Scheldt in Zeeland in the southern Netherlands.
+Major single-handedly captured 93 German soldiers during the Battle of the Scheldt in Zeeland in the southern Netherlands.
 According to the Ottawa Citizen, Major and his friend, Corporal Wilfrid Arsenault, were assigned to determine the fates of a company of recruits that had disappeared after being sent to capture a town; however, as Arsenault fell ill, Major went alone.
 After finding the company's abandoned equipment and determining they had been captured, Major entered a house to find shelter from the rain and the cold, when he spotted two German soldiers walking along a dike.
 He captured the first German, used him as bait to capture the other, and brought his captives to their commanding officer; the officer and his company, totaling around 100 men, surrendered, though three of the soldiers were killed by Major.
 In a nearby group of houses, SS troops, witnessing the company surrender, opened fire on them, killing seven and injuring some others.
 Major disregarded the enemy fire and continued escorting his prisoners to the Canadian front line, ordering a passing Canadian tank to fire on the SS troops.
 He marched back to camp with the surviving 93 prisoners.